delta-db/deltadb-server/CONTRIBUTING.md

     $ node-inspector # leave this running in this window Use *Chrome* to visit http://127.0.0.1:8080/?ws=127.0.0.1:8080&port=5858
     $ mocha -g 'should restore from store' test --debug-brk

+Linking to dev dependencies
+---

+Sometimes a new feature will require modifying multiple deltadb sub projects.
+You can use npm's linking feature to then test with local versions of these sub projects:

+		$ sudo npm run link

+Make sure you have cloned all the sub projects in the directory above deltadb-server.

+Then, to unlink and return to using the production dependencies you can use:

+		$ sudo npm run unlink